agrimetrics/api-examples/geospatial-workflow-examples/README.md

-# GraphQL API Geospatial Workflow Examples (written in R)
+# Example geospatial data workflows in R following data query through the Agrimetrics GraphQL API

-This directory contains examples of accessing the Agrimetrics GraphQL API to obtain geospatial data to do further geospatial operations such as
+This directory contains examples of various geospatial data workflows after initially querying the Agrimetrics GraphQL API to obtain geospatial data.
+It illustratates

-1. Saving the outputs to common geospatial file formats such as shapefiles
+1. Saving the outputs to common geospatial file formats such as shapefiles for usage in other software (e.g. ArcGIS/QGIS).
-2. Aligning geospatial data from multiple sources to enable their analysis
+2. Aligning geospatial data from multiple sources to enable their analysis.
-3. Working with geospatial and temporal data (e.g. weather time series) together
+3. Working with geospatial and temporal data (e.g. weather time series) together.
-4. Analysing the queried geospatial data together
+4. Analysing the queried geospatial data together in a spatial analysis.
-5. Leveraging various helper functions to make the analyses simpler and less prone to coding error
+5. Leveraging various helper functions to make the analyses simpler and less prone to coding error.

 The examples are executed in the R programming language within Jupyter notebooks.